Aliyu018/algorithin-fie-creation/README.md

 # algorithin-fie-creation
-Write a complete C or C++ program to implement a file processor.
+Write a complete C++ program to implement a file processor.
 Your program should have the following menu.
 Write necessary functions for the menu:

 Menu: